PaulaBarteau/data-migration/NMMNH/Telework/Justy Alicea.markdown

 familiarizing myself w loans and projects in arctos draft attempt of combining arctos loan form with physical prep records form Relearned how to edit choice controls

+3/24/20
+continue modifying draft Prep records form continue searching online and forums for how to perform functions in MSWord discussion on donatable PPE
+Digitization meeting
+google forms initial review